mc2285/ffmpeg-chapter-split/README.md

 python3 chapterSplit.py --help
 ```

-There are only two options: `-c` and `-o`.
+There are only three options: `-c`, `-o` and `-t`.
-The first one takes a list of chapters to extract and the second one takes the output directory path.
+`-c` takes a list of chapters to extract and `-o` takes the output directory path.
 The output directory does not have to exist.

+`-t` can be used to specify chapters manualy by suppling consecutive durations
+and can be combined with `-c` to skip some parts of a video

-Both `-c` and `-o` are optional - only the input file has to be provided as a positional argument:
+`-c`, `-o` and `-t` are optional - only the input file has to be provided as a positional argument:

 ```bash
 python3 chapterSplit.py inputFile.mp4